cuspaceflight/SpaceScream/README.md

 Parameters
 ----------

 The app accepts a `PARAM_LIST` string in query string form.
-Unless the paramter `run=false` is set, the standard app schedule will run as normal in addition to the particular command being followed.
+The app schedule will operate as described above without the need for any particular parameters.

+The `run` parameter allows you to explicitly specify which of the activities above should be included in the schedule, and takes the value of a bitmask:

+    (1) Intro = 1
+    (2) PlayVideos = 2
+    (3) DisplayImages = 4
+    (4) DisplayWindowImages = 8
+    (5) Outro = 16

+For example, `?run=14` corresponds to just the three main activities being run (2 + 4 + 8 = 14). `?run=0` could be of practical use in combination with an `action` parameter (below).
+By default, all activities will run.

 The following values of the `action` parameter are implemented:

 ### reset ###